emojicode/emojicode.github.io/src/reference/operators.md

 before the ➕ operation.
 This knowledge is called *operator precedence.*

 The order in which operators are evaluated is clearly defined.
 Operators at top are evaluated first.
+Operators with equal precedence are evaluated from left to right.

 1. 🔲, ⬛, 🔺, ⁉️, 🍺
 - 🚮, ➗, ✖️